Meet some of the members of the Youth Voice Network

-The youth participation group is compiled of 20 young people aged 18-25 who represent children and young people living with epilepsy throughout the UK.
-The group is fundamental in ensuring that young people are at the centre of everything we do.
+The Youth Voice Network is compiled of young people aged 18-25 who represent children and young people living with epilepsy throughout the UK.
+The members are fundamental in ensuring that young people are at the centre of everything we do.

 Profile photograph of Joe, a Young Rep and Young Trustee taken outside in a garden